 else /* condition 10 */ instructionJ1();

-This example is designed to point out a well-known and non-controversial issue.
-Suppose that the tests only exercise “condition 1” and ignore the remaining 9 conditions.
-That covers 10% of branches.
-Note, however, that the condition being tested has the most instructions – 161 in addition to the condition check.
-If we count each condition check as a single instruction as well that is 162 instructions exercised out of 180 total, yielding 90%.
-Thus, is this a 10% or 90% coverage or neither because it doesn’t take real-world occurrences into account?
+This example highlights a well-known and non-controversial issue.
+Suppose the tests only exercise “condition 1” and ignore the remaining 9 conditions.
+This would cover 10% of the branches.
+However, note that the condition being tested contains the most instructions - 161, in addition to the condition check.
+If we count each condition check as a single instruction, that’s 162 instructions exercised out of 180 total, which yields 90%.
+So, is this 10% or 90% coverage, or neither, since it doesn’t account for real-world occurrences?

-In some cases, the branches are hidden and can be expressed as branchless functions.
-Consider the following two approaches for a function returning an absolute value of a number:
+In some cases, branches are hidden and can be expressed as branchless functions.
+Consider the following two approaches for a function returning the absolute value of a number:

 1. (x >= 0) ? x : -x